Last updated on September 27th, 2022

 Visceral adiposity surrounds internal organs (liver, stomach, and intestines): its particular location is why this type of fat is potentially more dangerous than others.

 Now that we know what is visceral fat?
 Let’s read about why is it dangerous.
-In 2019, the International Society of Atherosclerosis and the International Chair on Cardiometabolic Risk presented the results of their research on visceral fat: it is the adiposity most closely linked to chronic diseases, regardless of the body weight.
+In 2019, the International Society of Atherosclerosis and the International Chair on Cardiometabolic Risk presented the results of their research on visceral fat: it is the adiposity most closely linked to chronic diseases, regardless of body weight.
 In addition, the researchers wanted to alert the scientific community: this type of “invisible” fat is proving difficult to diagnose and manage, which is why it is essential to raise public awareness of this subject.

 Why is Visceral Fat Dangerous?